florencejt/fusilli/docs/auto_examples/plot_two_models_traintest.rst

 1. Import fusion models
 ------------------------
 Here we import the fusion models to be compared.
-The models are imported using the :func:`~fusionlibrary.utils.model_chooser.get_models` function, which takes a dictionary of conditions as an input.
+The models are imported using the :func:`~fusilli.utils.model_chooser.get_models` function, which takes a dictionary of conditions as an input.
 The conditions are the attributes of the models, e.g. the class name, the modality type, etc.

 The function returns a dataframe of the models that match the conditions.
 The dataframe contains the